axoloto/CaptainAsteroid/README.md

 - I had never implemented a DOD pipeline
 - I had never programmed in C#

+## The Results

+- [x] Unity handles the UI and the rendering only, C++ plugin does all the physics processing
+- [x] Application is fast, about 3ms for the whole process (simulation + render) for a typical game situation (around 50 entities), up to 6ms with more than 100 asteroids in an overcrowded universe but then the game session is usually very short...
+- [x] Physics engine is entirely based on a DOD/ECS pipeline
+- [x] Done in 5 days

 ## Commands
 | Key   |      Function      |